aarnav-11/35L_final_project/README.md

 USE_TAG_STUB=false   # set to true to return ["this","is","a","test","double"]
 ```
 To generate the Gemini API (this is free), go to https://aistudio.google.com/app/ and click Get API key on the botton left.

+To generate the Supabase API (also free), go to https://supabase.com/ and hit “Start your project” (in the top right corner) to create an account.
+Create a free account.
+(Sometimes the account confirmation email goes to spam, so if creating an account using email instead of GitHub, make sure to check your spam.)
+After creating an account, navigate to https://supabase.com/dashboard/organizations.
+Hit the green “Create new organization” in the top right corner.
+Name the organization and make it a personal type on a free plan.
+Then click “Create organization”.
+You will be promoted for a database password.
+Fill this out and hit “Create new project.”
+Scroll down on the project home and copy the project URL into SUPABASE_URL.
+Then on the left side of the screen click on the “project settings” tab.
+Under project settings click on “API keys.”
+On the API keys page click on “Legacy anon, service_role API keys,” and copy the anon key and service role key into the appropriate area of the .env file.
+Then, navigate to the storage tab on the left-hand-side of the screen.
+Under the buckets tab, hit “new bucket.”
+Title the bucket notes-files, and turn public bucket on but leave restrict file size and restrict MIME types off.

+To generate the JWT secret key, type node -e "console.log(require('crypto').randomBytes(32).toString('hex'))" into the terminal and enter the output in the appropriate space in the .env file.

 ### 5. Initialize the Database